Busy freelancer surrounded by work

 And let’s not forget about the fraudulent stuff.
 Seriously, so many scams.

-If someone asks for money or asks you to go off-platform, block them and move on.
+If someone asks for money or to continue the conversation off-platform, block them and move on.

 Scam post on People per Hour